 Philips air purifiers (from $278.88)

 Philips air purifiers come with the VitaShield Intelligent Purification System which filters out ultra-fine particles, allergens, bacteria (up to 99.9%), viruses, ammonia, dust, benzene and formaldehyde (found in a lot of household products and affects the respiratory and nervous systems).

-The 2887 model comes with AeraSense Smart Feedback which gives professional quality feedback on your room’s pollution level.
+The AC0820 model is pretty affordable and it comes with AeraSense Smart Feedback which gives professional quality feedback on your room’s pollution level.
 Then, it adjusts its own filtering operations to clean the air accordingly.
-Clever.

 Panasonic air purifiers double up as humidifiers, and use HEPA filters that can remove ultra-fine particles as tiny as 0.3 microns, which puts it in the top grade.
 The F-VXK70A even has a sensor that detects people and increases its cleaning and purifying functions when humans are near.

 Their Nanoe technology promises to penetrate deep into fabrics to get rid of odours.
 If you have fabric sofas and lots of cushions, this is very good news.
 Panasonic air purifiers also use the ECONAVI function that saves up to 60% of energy.